-You can only legally grow marijuana plants at home in the states listed above.
+You can only legally grow marijuana plants at home in some of the states listed above.
 If you attempt to grow weed in states where it is against the law, expect severe penalties.

 This is also the case if you illegally try to grow cannabis plants in states where only MMJ cardholders are allowed to do so.

 Take Georgia for example.
 Marijuana is entirely illegal, even for medicinal use.
-If you are caught growing a pound of weed, you could receive a prison sentence of up to 10 years.
+Even though weed has been decriminalized, it doesn’t mean you won’t get in trouble.
+For example, if you are caught growing a pound of weed, you could receive a prison sentence of up to 10 years and a $5000 fine.
 If you cultivate more than 10 pounds, the maximum sentence rises to 30 years!